PoisotLab/ms_betacov_mapping/README.md

 neatly overlap with those defined in @fig:biogeo or @fig:richness, reinforcing the notion that local-scale coevolutionary mosaics can form within cophylogenetic regions.

-![Trivariate additive mapping of the components of risk in the red/green/blue, where high virus sharing is encoded in the blue channel, host phylogenetic diversity in the green channel, and compositional uniqueness in the red channel.
-The main driver of emergence risk (possibility of spatially overlapped but coevolutionarily indepent host-viral dynamics) corresponds to low viral sharing, *i.e.* pixels around yellow.](figures/risk_trivariate.png){#fig:trivariate}
+![Trivariate additive mapping of the components of risk.
+Viral sharing runs from yellow (low) to blue (high); host phylogenetic diversity runs from pink (low) to high (green) channel, and compositional uniqueness runs from cyan (low) to red (high).
+The GMTC suggests that the highest evolutionary potential for emergence exists in unique and diverse host communities with low viral sharing, *i.e.* pixels around yellow.](figures/risk_trivariate.png){#fig:trivariate}

 The greatest evolutionary potential for zoonotic emergence exists where pathogen pools have a high genetic diversity and high propensity for cross-species transmission.
 In our